zengabor/tdaemon/README.md

 If you want to run the daemon from another directory than your current directory, just run:

-    $ tdaemon.py /path/to/your/project
+    $ tdaemon /path/to/your/project

 #### Change the test program

 For example, try out ``py.test``:

-    $ tdaemon.py --test-program=py
+    $ tdaemon --test-program=py

 ``Nosetests`` is the default test program, but you may use others.